|Rating:||8.6 / 10|

 |Temperature management||2.5 / 2.5|

 This mug is a double skin stainless steel vacuum and boy does it work well.
 The first time I used it my tea stayed at almost boiling level so it took me a long time to finish my drink.
 In fact it stayed so hot that I didn’t finish my tea until after a two hour drive and a 2.5 hour walk and by that stage it was just cool enough to drink without having to take small sips.
 Thermos quote that this mug will maintain a hot drink at the appropriate temperature for around 7 hours and keep a cold drink cool for around 18 hours.
-I never tested this to that point but I think that keeping a tea or coffee hot for 4.5 hours is pretty good.
+I’ve found that ever since I’ve been using this mug for hot drinks that 8 hours is around the limit.

 The lid unit is where much of the action is happening – it has a lever that you switch between open and closed so liquid won’t spill at any stage, and it doesn’t.
 The lid also has a ‘teabag’ hook on its underside and while that’s potentially a wonderful idea I don’t like my tea getting stronger as the time goes on preferring to get it to a level I like and then shutting up the lid without the tea bag.

 To use these mugs fill them with hot/boiling water or cold water while you are getting your drink ready.
 I just used the hot water out of the tap which was fine.
 When you are ready empty the water out and make your drink (hot or cold) then close it back up and it’s ready to go.
-Without a doubt this is the best most useable travel mug that I have owned and while the RRP is AUD$59.99 you can usually buy it at a much cheaper price.
-At the time of publishing this article they were on sale for around AUD$35.00 (May 2021).
+Without a doubt this is the best most useable travel mug that I have owned and while the RRP is AUD$64.99 you can usually buy it at a much cheaper price.
+At the time of publishing this article they were on sale found its typical to find them much cheaper than the RRP.

 I can see these mugs lasting many years and while I will never carry this mug on a hike it will always have a home in my car for those early morning trips to the trailhead!